openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 * Pin a post.
 Pinning a post makes it appear at the top of the list of posts on the **Discussion** page.
 As a result, it is more likely that students will see and respond to pinned posts.
 You can write your own post and then pin it, or pin a post by any author.
-Click **Pin Thread**.
+Select the "More" icon and then **Pin**.

     .. image:: ../Images/Pin_Discussion.png
      :alt: Image of the pin icon for discussion posts

 * Endorse a response.
 Endorsing a response indicates that it provides value to the discussion.
-Click the **check** (or tick) mark icon that displays at upper right of the response.
+Click the "check mark" (or tick mark) icon for the response.

     .. image:: ../Images/Endorse_Discussion.png
      :alt: Image of the Endorse button for discussion posts

-.. replace this image ^ when new one is available

 * Mark a question as answered.
-You use the same procedure to mark a response as the correct answer to a question as you do to endorse contributions to a discussion.
-Click the **check** (or tick) mark icon for correct answers.
+You use the same procedure to mark a response as the correct answer to a question as you do to endorse contributions to a
+  discussion: click the "check mark" (or tick mark) icon for correct answers.

 * Close a post.
 You can respond to a redundant post by (optionally) pasting in a link to the post that you prefer students to contribute to, and prevent further interaction by closing the post.
-Click the **Close** button that displays below the post to close it.
+Select the "More" icon and then **Close** to close it.

 * Provide post/response/comment guidelines.
 You can post information from the :ref:`overview<Overview_discussions>` in this chapter, or the :ref:`anatomy